QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

     show_supertypes(typeof(x_2))

-The types of the range objects can be very complicated, but are both subtypes of ``AbstractRange``
+The types of the range objects can be very complicated, but are both subtypes of ``AbstractRange``.

 .. code-block:: julia